KrautPress/export-wpseo/readme.txt

 No.

 What is wpSEO?
 It is a well known SEO plugin.
+More information on this plugin can be found <a href="http://wpseo.de/">here</a>

 == Changelog ==
 0.1